NordicPlayground/Dfu-Gatt-WebUSB/README.md

 # About
 This is an example program of using pc-ble-driver-webusb for DFU (device firmware upgrade) over gatt.
+No other programs or dependencies than Google Chrome is needed on the target machine performing the DFU.
+Just enter the URL where the Dfu-Gatt-WebUSB is hosted, plug in a compatible nrf-dongle, and you're good to go!

 # Installation
 * "git clone https://github.com/mathiasap/Dfu-Gatt-WebUSB.git --recursive"